NTIA/scos-sensor/README.md

 private key should be set using `SSL_CERT_PATH` and `SSL_KEY_PATH` in the environment file.
 Note that these paths are relative to the configs/certs directory.

-The NGINX web server can be set to require client certificates.
-This can be enabled for token authentication and is needed for OAUTH authentication.
+The NGINX web server can be set to require client certificates (mutual TLS).
+This can optionally be enabled for token authentication and is required for OAUTH authentication.
+The client certificate subject UID is only verified for OAuth 2 authentication, not for token authentication.
 To require client certificates, uncomment `ssl_verify_client on;` and `ssl_ocsp on;` in nginx/conf.template.
 Set the CA certificate used for validating client certificates using the `SSL_CA_PATH` (relative to configs/certs) in the environment file.

 A custom CA can be created for testing. **For production, make sure to use certificates from a trusted CA.**